Alvor1991/PP2-Online-Quiz/README.md

     - W3C CSS Validator was used to validate the CSS code.

 * [JSHint](https://jshint.com)
-    - W3C CSS Validator was used to validate the CSS code.
+    - JSHint was used to validate the JavaScript code.

 [Back to top ⇧](#music-quiz)

 ## Testing